 is on the horizon for 2016, and that it might be better to pass on this version for now.
 According to the International Business Times, rumors have it that the new version is just a matter of months away and that it would be less dependent on the iPhone – perhaps the biggest single drawback of the Apple Watch now.

-Corsica Technologies can provide your business with a FREE IT assessment
+Corsica Technologies can provide your business with an initial assessment

 and/or review any new technology with you to help determine if they are right for your business.